Bittensor Tax Guide 2026

 Most Bittensor holders assumed TAO staking would work like a normal proof-of-stake reporting workflow.
 Then February 13, 2025 happened.

 I'm Chris Herbst, Managing Director at CountDeFi, a global crypto tax reporting firm specializing in complex cryptocurrency and DeFi reconciliations.
-I hold the GTP (Global Tax Practitioner) designation and am a member of CIBA (Chartered Institute for Business Accountants), with a focus on cross-border crypto tax reporting and forensic transaction reconstruction.
 Since 2017, our team has worked with US-resident Bittensor holders running root TAO delegations, subnet alpha positions, validator nodes, subnet miners, and the cross-jurisdiction filings that surround them.
-In this guide, I'll walk you through the most common Bittensor TAO staking tax questions, the recurring mistakes that trigger problems with the IRS, and how Australia, Canada, the UK, and Germany compare for US persons living abroad.

 This guide is primarily for US-resident TAO holders running active subnet alpha positions, validator operators, subnet miners, and internationally mobile crypto investors holding Bittensor across multiple wallets.
 If your Bittensor activity now spans the February 2025 dTAO migration, repeated TAO-to-alpha swaps, validator commissions, and emissions across both root and subnet stakes, the reporting complexity rises sharply.
+In this guide, I'll walk you through the most common Bittensor TAO staking tax questions and the recurring mistakes that trigger problems with the IRS.

 How Does The IRS Tax Bittensor Staking In The US?